ARCA-Arweave/arweave-dns-gateway/README.md

 follow express-greenlock instructions to setup a config, edit some of the source for hardcoded domains

-Read code, make better, use a proper db, use nginx perhaps.
+Read code, make better, cleanup bad cache, use nginx perhaps.

 `npm run start`